Frequently asked questions

 If someone is nominated by more than one person, does that increase their chance of winning?

 No. Regardless of the number of nominations, a nominee can only submit one entry.

 Does a nominee have to take part in the Awards?

 No. There is no obligation to take part in the Awards.
 Though we do suggest that a nominee contact the person who nominated them (if known) and tell them they've decided not to submit an entry.

 Can a nominee win more than one Award?

 Yes.
 An Australia-based entrant can win the Award for their category and be the Overall winner in their State/Territory.
 If they are 29 years old or younger, they can also win the Young Business Women's Award.
-All Australia-based winners at a State/Territory level then go on to the National Awards where they can win the National Award in their Category and, if they are the Overall winner in their State/Territory, the Telstra Australian Business Woman of the Year.
+All Australia-based winners at a State/Territory level then go on to the National Awards where they can win the National Award in their category.
+At the National Awards, each of the Australian category winners (except the Young Business Women's Award winner) are eligible to be named the Telstra Australian Business Woman of the Year.